aspose-barcode/Aspose.BarCode-Products/barcode/net/_index.md

 {{< /blocks/products/pf/main-container >}}

 {{< blocks/products/pf/testimonials title="What People Are Saying" subTitle="Don't just take our word for it.
-See what users have to say about APIs." caseStudiesLink="https://downloads.aspose.com/corporate/case-studies/aspose.barcode/" >}}
+See what users have to say about Aspose APIs." caseStudiesLink="https://downloads.aspose.com/corporate/case-studies/aspose.barcode/" >}}

 {{< blocks/products/pf/testimonials-quote >}}
 <p class="first">
- I have spent many years developing and enhancing my product and Aspose has allowed me to make my product much more friendly and useful, and therefore more marketable.
+ I have spent many years developing and enhancing my product, and Aspose has allowed me to make my product much more friendly and useful, and therefore, more marketable.
  <em>
   Kiel Diller | KD Solutions, Poland
  </em>